ESAGuard Letter Protection™

 Step 1: You’ve Been Issued Our ESA Letter.

-When you place an order, you’re purchasing clinical care time to have your disability-related need for an assistance animal assessed, verified, and treated.
+When you place an order, you’re purchasing clinical care time to verify disability-related need for an assistance animal assessed.
 If therapeutically appropriate, you will be issued an emotional support animal letter of recommendation.
 Clients are eligible for a refund only after their reasonable accommodation request was twice denied.

 Buyer’s remorse and malingering (you're not being truthful with us) are not acceptable reasons for a refund.